vandanal187/1/Signals.md

 ```

 `.value` has to be used because Tone.Signal is not merely a number, but an audio-rate signal meaning it outputs a value on every sample and is also capable of sample-accurate automations.

-## Units

-The unit type of a signal can be set to make setting and getting values more understandable and intuitive.

-* `"number"` - the default unit.
-* `"db"` - the set value will be converted from decibels to gain.
-* `"time"` - the set value is converted from Tone.Time into seconds.
-* `"frequency"` - the set value is converted from Tone.Frequency into a number.

 ## Scheduling values